plan9better/notes/(200) Notes/Market volatility.md

 - add the squared deviations
 - [[variance]] -> divide the sum of the squared deviations by the number of values
 - [[Standard deviation]] -> take the square root of the variance
+## $\beta$ coefficient
+if a stock has 0.78 beta coefficient it makes it slightly less volatile than some benchmark (usually S&P500)